saarcarmi/GetData/CodeBook.md

 ### Introduction
-This is a description of the tidy dataset HumanActivityMeasurementMean.
+This is a description of the tidy dataset HumanActivityMeasurementMean.<br>
-The data is based on "Human Activity Recognition Using Smartphones Dataset".
+The data is based on "Human Activity Recognition Using Smartphones Dataset".<br>
 The HumanActivityMeasurementMean dataset contains for each subject and activity the Mean of each feature messaurements which was recorded in the original dataset.

 ### Columns